140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Wayfarers

-Peaceful trading nomads who serve as neutral couriers and merchants between warring civilizations.
+Peaceful trading nomads who act as neutral couriers and merchants between warring civilizations.
 Their ships are mobile marketplaces.

 Cloudchasers